Jingpo people: Ethnonyms

+Jinghpaw as an ethnonym has an uncertain meaning with various theories.
+The oldest theories state that it simply means "man" or "person".
+Another theory suggests that Jinghpaw means "awakened people" and the word "hpaw" means to open such as an eye and refers to a state of civilisation.
+Another theory suggests it to be a corruption of chyinghpaw from a flood myth that they survived in a big drum.
+Modern scholars such as Li Xiangqian suggest it means "People who lorded over mine" as jum means salt in Jinghpaw.
+The Nagas refer to the Jinghpaw as Chinpok.
+The Tai-Ahome Assamese who can't pronounce "ch" call them "Singpho".
+The Burmese similarly call them Thainbaw.
+Early ethnographic documents posit that the name is a Tibetan term sin-po that alleges the Kachin as cannibals, which was adopted by the Kachin themselves.

 Jingpo (景颇族 (Jǐngpō zú)) is the Chinese exonym for the ethnic group.
 The endonym is Jinghpaw, which is also transcribed Jingphaw.
 In India, the Jingpo are known as the Singpho.
 Kachin is often used interchangeably with Jingpo, especially in Burmese, although the former more precisely refers to the collection of ethnic groups including the Jingpo.In Burmese historical text they were called as Theinbaw (သိန်းဖော).The Jingpo were previously known by various exonyms in Chinese: Echang, Zhexie, and Yeren (野人, lit. 'wild people')—the latter used in China from the Yuan dynasty until the formation of the People's Republic of China in 1949.

 The Burmese government officially classifies the Jingpo as one of the 12 ethnic groups under the Kachin national race, while the Chinese government classifies the Jingpo as one of the country's 56 officially recognized ethnicities.
 In China, the Jingpo are divided into five subgroups, namely the Jingpo, Zaiwa, Leqi, Lang'e (Langsu) and Bola.
 The Indian government recognises the Singpho as a Scheduled Tribe.